 Do it like the locals and get a plastic cup of red wine with your mouth-watering, gigantic schiacciata, then sit down on the sidewalk right outside where you line up with everyone else enjoying their glorious 7-euro lunch (5 for the food, 2 for the wine, no kidding).

 Turn another few corners and you’ll find yourself faced with another jaw-dropping church, the Basilica di Santa Croce.
-You can get inside for a couple of bucks to discover the graves of Michelangelo, Galileo and Machiavelli along with other important men – or keep on strolling and eventually turn your steps south until you see water glistening ahead.
+You can get inside for a few euros to discover the graves of Michelangelo, Galileo and Machiavelli along with other important men – or keep on strolling and eventually turn your steps south until you see water glistening ahead.

 Arno River and Ponte Vecchio

 With an enjoyable view, make your way along the riverside until you hit Ponte vecchio, the “old bridge” – another of Florence’s most well-known sights.
 Along with the crowds (that are always there), peer into the shop windows of the jewellers while crossing.
 Above the bridge’s shops, you can see the Corridoio Vasariano, a passageway built in the 16th century to allow members of the elaborate Medici family to cross from Palazzo Vecchio to Palazzo Pitti on the other site in privacy and without having to encounter any real life poor people.

 You can see Palazzo Pitti on your left as you come from Ponte Vecchio onto the other side of Florence, the Oltrarno.
 If it’s still early, make sure to check out the palace’s beautiful garden Giardino di Boboli that is right behind.

 Not only on the way to your next destination, but rather all day long, watch out for the amazing street art that Florence has to offer.
 The most famous artist without a doubt is the french Clet Abrahams (better known as CLET), who famously, critically, funnily and overall memorably alters the city’s traffic signs to turn them into pieces of art.